Michael (novel): Background

-Michael was a significant popular success, going through seventeen printings.
+The book was written in 1923, when Goebbels was 26, after he had finished his PhD.

 Plot

 In a diary form the story follows the journey of Michael, a fictional character who represents a young Joseph Goebbels.
 At the beginning of the novel Michael has just returned home from service in the Great War.
 He finds a new democratic Germany which invokes feelings of both love and hate.
 Throughout the novel Michael wrestles with this mix of nationalist pride and anger towards Weimar Germany and he explores his personal philosophy and belief system.

 Political commentary

 The book emphasises the Völkisch ideals held by Goebbels early in his political career.

 Religious commentary

-In the novel Goebbels gives praise to Christianity, and describes Jesus as one of the finest men to have ever lived.
-He also demonstrates his early socialist sympathies when he stated that Germans had to be "something like Christ Socialists" The book also explores nature of God and the contemporary man: "modern man...is intrinsically a seeker of God, perhaps a Christ-man."
+In the novel Goebbels gives praise to Christianity, and describes Jesus as one of the finest men to have ever lived but claimed also that he was not a Jew.
+He also demonstrates his early socialist sympathies when he stated that Germans had to be "something like Christ Socialists" The book also explores the nature of God and the contemporary man: "modern man...is intrinsically a seeker of God, perhaps a Christ-man."